MorozicH20/SafeGodseekerQoL/ReadMe.md

 # Hollow Knight: SafeGodseekerQoL

+This mod is useful for challenge runners who don't want their runs to be accidentally affected by QoL mods.

-SafeGodseekerQoL provides a carefully selected set of features inspired by Godseeker+ and QoL mods, emphasizing stability and predictability.
-This version prioritizes a core set of bug-free functionalities.
+SafeGodseekerQoL provides a carefully selected set of features **built upon** Godseeker+ and QoL mods, emphasizing stability and predictability.